LavanTru/webapp/README.md

 # LavanTru

 LavanTru is a P2P laundry platform to help those that hate doing laundry by connecting them with those that are happy to wash their clothes at home for a fee.
+Here are described the VCS and branching model used, the technologies used to build the digital solution, as well some examples of SOLID principles and Clean Code best practices applied during development.

 ## Version Control System